lkgarcia/whitepaper/docs/04-selecting-the-right-agentic-ai-technology-stack.md

 In choosing and deploying an agentic AI technology stack, enterprise leaders should take a strategic, phased approach.
 The following recommendations serve as guidance for maximizing success and business value:

 *   **Start Small, Demonstrate Value:** Begin with _pilot projects at lower autonomy levels_ to build organizational confidence.
 Identify a contained use case (e.g. an internal knowledge assistant or a co-pilot for a specific team) and implement it with a manageable stack (maybe using a visual tool or a single-agent framework).
 Ensure you measure improvements (time saved, satisfaction) and gather feedback.
 This not only proves ROI early (critical for executive buy-in), but also lets your team learn how to work with the agent technology in a low-risk environment.
 For instance, automate a report generation that used to take an analyst 3 hours – if the agent does it in 5 minutes and the analyst just reviews it, that’s quick value to showcase.
 As AWS advises, _“develop a strategic roadmap for AI agent implementation, starting with basic automation and progressively moving toward more autonomous systems – with clear governance frameworks from the start”_[^3].
-In practice, that might mean year 1 you do co-pilots (Level 2), year 2 you automate entire tasks (Level 3), etc., with milestones and checkpoints.
+In practical terms, that might mean year 1 you do co-pilots (Level 2), year 2 you automate entire tasks (Level 3), etc., with milestones and checkpoints.

 *     **Leverage Existing Ecosystems:** Make strategic use of platforms that align with your current infrastructure to accelerate adoption.
 If you are a Microsoft-centric enterprise (Office 365, Teams, Azure), **Copilot Studio and Azure AI Agents** will integrate more naturally and benefit from your existing security setup.
 Similarly, AWS-centric firms should pilot Bedrock Agents, and Google Cloud users should try Vertex Agent Builder.
 These platforms not only reduce development effort but also ensure **compatibility with your enterprise IT governance** (which is often as important as technical capability).
 They handle many non-differentiating heavy-lifts (scaling, logging, updates) so your team can focus on customizing the agent’s knowledge and behavior to your business.
 That said, remain flexible: avoid hard lock-in by using open standards where possible.
 For example, if you use Vertex ADK to build an agent, note that it supports standard protocols like A2A and tools like LangChain[^15] – meaning you could port parts of your solution elsewhere if needed.
 Strategically, this balances speed with long-term agility.